JFinlayM/jmap/README.md

 **Note**: I'm a beginner programmer, so don't take this code too seriously.
 This is a learning project!

 A hash map library for C with key-value storage, iteration, and various utility functions.
-The library is designed to be generic, allowing storage of any data type by specifying the element size during initialization.
+The library is designed to be generic, allowing storage of any data type by specifying the element size during initialization, or by using preset.
 It provides a variety of utility functions and supports user-defined callbacks for custom behavior.
-The functions return a struct containing either the result or an error code/message, which can be checked using provided macros.
 The functions are inspired by higher-level languages like JavaScript or Java.

 ## Install